bparanj/crystal/programming/iac/docs/experiments/puma-app-service.md

   hosts: your_target_hosts
   become: yes
   vars:
-    app_user: "your_app_user" # Replace with the actual user name
+    app_user: "your_app_user" # Replace with the  user name
-    project_directory: "/path/to/your/app" # Replace with the actual directory path
+    project_directory: "/path/to/your/app" # Replace with the  directory path
-    bundle_path: "/path/to/bundle" # Replace with the actual bundle executable path
+    bundle_path: "/path/to/bundle" # Replace with the  bundle executable path

   tasks:
     - name: Deploy Puma systemd service file